Arugula Terrine Recipe

 - salt and olive oil

 Put the liquefied arugula in a saucepan, dissolve the agar agar and bring it to the boil, stirring constantly with a beater.
+If using a Thermomix, set it to "varoma", let it boil for 2 minutes and then blend it a higher speed for 20 seconds.
 Take off the heat and skim to eliminate any impurities.
 Fill a flat square or rectangular container with the hot agar mix creating a layer of about 13 mm (half inch) thick.
 Let it cool down on the counter or in the fridge as long as the container can be completely horizontal so your terrine has a consistent thickness.
 It should set in about an hour.

 Once the terrine is set, cut it in squares of 10 inch (change this slightly based on the dimensions of the container you used).
 Condiment the diced tomatoes with salt and olive oil and place over the terrine.
 Sprinkle chopped parsley on top.